 Further testing will be done if the diagnosis of bowel cancer is confirmed.
-It is usually carried out for two reasons: To check if the cancer has spread from the bowel to other parts of the body and to help decide what will be the most effective treatment.
+It is usually carried out for two reasons: To check if cancer has spread from the bowel to other parts of the body and to help decide what will be the most effective treatment.
 The tests may include:

 - CT scan and MRI scan – to provide a detailed image of the colon.

-- Ultrasound scans – to look inside other organs, such as liver, to see if the cancer has spread there.
+- Ultrasound scans – to look inside other organs, such as liver, to see if cancer has spread there.

 - Chest X-rays – to assess the state of the heart and lungs.

-- Blood tests – the cancerous cells release a special protein, known as tumour marker, which can be detected through a blood test.
+- Blood tests – the cancerous cells release a special protein, known as a tumour marker, which can be detected through a blood test.

 Staging And Grading After Diagnosis

 At the completion of these examinations and tests, it should be possible to determine what stage and grade the cancer is.
-Staging refers to how far the cancer has advanced, and grading relates to how aggressive the cancer is and how likely is it to spread.
+Staging refers to how far cancer has advanced, and grading relates to how aggressive the cancer is and how likely is it to spread.

 Screening For Bowel Cancer

 - Screening is done by testing the stool sample for the presence of blood.
-All patients with positive stool samples for occult blood should undergo endoscopic examination of the colon.
+All patients with positive stool samples for occult blood should undergo an endoscopic examination of the colon.

 - All healthy persons aged above 60 years and having any of the risk factors mentioned must undergo colonoscopic screening.

 - Screening is important; the earlier the diagnosis, the greater is the chance of complete cure.
-Bowel cancer that is diagnosed in its earliest stages has a fair rate of patient survival and complete cure is usually possible.
+Bowel cancer that is diagnosed in its earliest stages has a fair rate of patient survival and a complete cure is usually possible.